Symptoms of GABA overexpression

 Word of caution: if your child is suffering from epilepsy or another seizure disorder, talk with your health care provider first.
 See side effects below.
 If you email me, I can get you in contact with several moms whose babies had seizures (unrelated to ginkgo) but are now taking it with no problems.

-Dosage Minimum dose is 3.0 mg per pound to see results.
-(Yes, this has recently increased.)
-3mg x 18 lbs = 54 mg.
-Each capsule is 120 mg.
-So you'll be giving him 1/2 a capsule in the morning, 1/2 in the afternoon and then 1/2 in the evening.
+If each capsule is 120 mg., you'll be giving him 1/2 a capsule in the morning, 1/2 in the afternoon and then 1/2 in the evening.
 Your goal is to get him taking this 3x a day, about 7 hours apart, with the largest amount before bed.
-Once he's old enough to swallow pills, you'll move him to the time released tablet that he can take it once in the morning.
+Once he's old enough to swallow pills, you can move him to the time released tablet that he can take once in the morning.

 Week 2- give him 1/4 of a capsule in the morning & 1/4 of a capsule 7 hours later.
 (GB has a half life of 7 hours.)